Titanopsis

-Titanopsis is a genus of about 10 species of succulent plants of the family Aizoaceae, indigenous to the arid regions of South Africa and Namibia.
+Titanopsis is a genus of about four species of succulent plants of the family Aizoaceae, indigenous to the arid regions of South Africa and Namibia.

 The name Titanopsis is derived from the Greek (god), Titan, the sun, and opsis, appearance, from the sun-like appearance of the flower.

 Distribution

 The genus has a disjunct distribution, occurring in three separate areas of southern Africa: southern Namibia, the region around the south-eastern border of Namibia and a larger area spanning between the former Cape Province and Orange Free State in South Africa.
-This unusual distribution means that the different Titanopsis species live in different rainfall systems - either summer or winter rainfall depending on the species.
+This unusual distribution means that the different Titanopsis species live in different rainfall systems—either summer or winter rainfall depending on the species.

 Description

-They are small plants, with rosette up to 10 cm high.
+Titanopsis succulents are small plants, often found growing low to the ground with a thick root system that branches out six to ten times.

-Leaves are up to 3 cm with truncate tip and rough warty little tubercles at the apex of the leaves.
-They look like limestone and are hard to see in the wild.
+The plant itself is often hidden by its own leaves, which grows in clusters of four to eight, forming a rosette pattern.
+These leaves have a truncate tip and rough warty little tubercles at the apex of the leaves.
+When fully grown, the leaves range from 20-25 mm long.

-Yellow flowers with 2 cm diameter appear in late fall.
+The tips of the leaves have been noted to resemble limestone, allowing the plant to blend into its surroundings in its natural rocky habitat.